derrick-ng/daily-prep/README.md

 add a time allocation for weather to show data at given time range        //interesting... no idea how bc apis dont categorize like this. maybe webscraper?

-Logistics:
-important(!) to-dos will be sent to the top of the text emails with a sender who matches name will be send to top of text

 Possible Logistic Changes:
 only send wind, humidity, etc info if above a certain % threshold